Bat Exclusion Services

 The team at EEC has years of experience handling bats and knows exactly how bat exclusion works.
 We can remove the bats from your property quickly, along with any droppings.
 Because we know that cleaning up bat poop is not as easy as it sounds.
 And our bat exclusion methods will make sure that any and all bats do not return to the premises.

-For more information about our bat removal and animal control services, please contact us today.
-We will happily answer any questions you might have about your current infestation.
+For more information about our bat removal and animal control services, please reach out to us today.
+We will happily answer any questions you might have about your current bat infestation in your home or commercial establishment.
 The number for our office is 631-862-2560.
 When you call, we can provide you with a free consultation and estimate for our work.
-Our bat exclusion services are available to people throughout Suffolk and Nassau County on Long Island, New York.
+Our bat exclusion services are available to home and business owners throughout Suffolk and Nassau County on Long Island, New York.
+There are certain tactics we use as professionals to handle this tricky situation.

 What is Bat Exclusion?